 The latest edition “NZ Performance Car” magazine contains a “Security Feature” which regular readers know will know I declined to splash out $1,500.00 to be part of!

 I was actually hoping that the article would offer some sound advice.
-After all a large number of performance car magazine’s readership will be quite impressionable and consider what is printed on the pages to be credible.
+After all, most of the NZ performance car magazine’s readership will be quite impressionable and consider what is printed on the pages to be credible.

 Given the phone call I received from their staff member who told me he was a huge fan of my blog and respected my efforts to raise standards, I did actually have some hope that some of my usual rants about the failed star rating system for alarms, would be included.
 Sadly my hope evaporated when I started to read the print!